sokratis12GR/tutorials.darkhax.net/tutorials/access_transformers.md

 Now that everything is in place, when you run `gradlew setupDecompWorkspace` or `gradlew build` it will detect the AT file, and handle it appropriately.
 If you are like me, and maintain a seperate project for the core workspace, you can simply put all your AT files in `src/main/resources` of that project, and run `gradlew setupDecompWorkspace` in there.
 You must run this command every time you make a change to your AT file.
 This will recreate the decompiled minecraft jar with your modifications aplied.

 I would recommend keeping extensive comments in your AT file.
 The # symbol can be used to specify something as a comment, preventing it from being read as part of the AT.
 It is considered good practice to write the MCP name of a method, along with sorting all ATs by class.

+If you are using a dependency which has ATs, you will want to add the dep AT flag.
+This is `useDepAts = true` and goes in the `minecraft` block.
+This tells ForgeGradle that your mod has dependencies which use access transformers.

 The last thing you should know about ATs is that they can be a bit troublesome at times.
 There is currently a [bug in Forge Gradle](https://github.com/MinecraftForge/ForgeGradle/issues/312) which will fail a build if the version number for a dependency which uses ATs has updated.
 This is an annoying issue, but if you run the build again it will pass.